 Right to restriction of processing – you have the right to restrict our processing of your personal information where: (i) you contest the accuracy of the personal information until we have taken sufficient steps to correct or verify its accuracy;(ii) where the processing is unlawful but you do not want us to erase the data;(iii) where we no longer need the personal information for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims; or (iv) where you have objected to processing justified on legitimate interest grounds pending verification as to whether we have compelling legitimate grounds to continue processing.
 Where personal information is subjected to restriction in this way we will only process it with your consent or for the establishment, exercise or defence of legal claims.

-Right to withdraw consent – where you have provided us with your consent to process data, you have the right to withdraw such consent at any time.
+Right to withdraw consent – where you have provided us with your consent to process data, you have the right to withdraw such consent at any time by contacting us on our contact details below.
+This website is operated by ERR Limited.
 In the case of email marketing communications, by following the unsubscribe link.
 Please note that when you withdraw your consent this will not affect any use of your data based on your consent which occurred prior to the point your consent was withdrawn.

 The legal basis on which we use your information:

-We only use your information in a way that is lawful.
-Normally we are using it because we need to so that we can perform a contract with you, to comply with the law, for a legitimate business need or, if none of those reasons applies, where you have given your consent.
+We only use your information in a way that is lawful, in fair and transparent manner.
+Normally we use it so that we can perform a contract with you or take necessary steps prior to entering into a contract with you, to comply with the law, for a legitimate business need or, if none of those reasons applies, where you have given your consent.

 We only use your personal information for the purposes described above where we are satisfied that:

-our use of your personal information is necessary to perform a contract or take steps to enter into a contract with you (e.g. to provide you with our customer assistance and/or our technical support), or;
+our use of your personal information is necessary to perform a contract or take steps at your request prior to enter into a contract with you (e.g. to provide you with our customer assistance and/or our technical support), or;

 our use of your personal information is necessary to comply with a relevant legal or regulatory obligation that we have (e.g. we can pass on details of people involved in fraud or other criminal activity affecting ERR to the appropriate law enforcement/government agency); or